mollywilliams/grace-notes.github.io/_topics/rabbinical-exegesis.md

-In order to reconcile the Halakhah with the sacred text, it became necessary to seek in the latter indications for enlarging technically called " increasing " and for limiting its provisions.
-The particles " and, also, that," belonged to the first class ; " only, merely," etc., to the second.
+In order to reconcile the Halakhah with the sacred text, it became necessary to seek in the latter indications for enlarging technically called "increasing" and for limiting its provisions.
+The particles "and, also, that," belonged to the first class ; "only, merely," etc., to the second.
 Some, such as the article, the suffixes, etc., enlarged or limited according to circumstances.
 But if the connection between a Halakhah and a text was deemed certain, almost anything might be employed for proving all the details of the former.
-Thus the verb " he shall be " was, according to the value of its letters in numerals, made to indicate that a vow, not otherwise limited, extended over thirty days.
+Thus the verb "he shall be" was, according to the value of its letters in numerals, made to indicate that a vow, not otherwise limited, extended over thirty days.
 Naturally, in deductions of this character, great weight was attached to the authority of celebrated Rabbins as warranting certain